-The radio clock PCI32 is designed to operate in computers with PCI bus.
 An external ferrit antenna makes the signal from DCF77 available to the on-board long wave receiver.
 The demodulated time marks are decoded by the clock's microprocessor.
 If no errors are detected in the current time message an additional plausibility check against the previous time message is performed.
-If that plausibility check passes, too, the buffered real time clock on the board is synchronized corresponding to the decoded time and date.
+If that plausibility check passes, too, the battery buffered real time clock on the board is synchronized corresponding to the decoded time and date.

 Software running on the computer can read out the date/time/status and some more information.
-Access to the board is made via writing to/reading from I/O ports.
+Access to the board is made via writing to/reading from two I/O ports.
+The simple software protocol to be used is described below.
+Starting with EPROM version 3.0, the on-board clock can be set via the PC interface.
 It is possible but not necessary to let the board generate periodic hardware interrupts on the computer bus.

 Utility programs supplied with the boards include PCPSDRV.COM, a resident driver (TSR) for DOS/Windows that keeps the computer's system time synchronous to the board time and PCPSINFO.EXE, a status display which simplifies installation.
 Drivers for OS/2, Windows NT, or NetWare can be ordered separately.
+Sample C, pascal, and assembler programs including source show how the board can directly be accessed from user-written applications.